 How to Buy Real Extra Virgin Olive Oil

 By following these rules you cannot be 100% sure you'll find what you are looking for.
-However ignoring them you will almost certainly buy something wrong and then will think you do not like olive oil.
+However, ignoring them you will almost certainly buy something wrong and then will think you do not like olive oil.
 And this is definitely not what we need.

 Why not at the supermarket?
-Because the chance of buying a fake olive oil in a supermarket is much higher than in a gourmet or organic food shop.
+Because the chance of buying fake olive oil in a supermarket is much higher than in a gourmet or organic food shop.

 The percentage of fake olive oil in the world is difficult to estimate with certainty, as there are many different types of fraud and no comprehensive global data on the issue.
 In different countries, the percentage of fake olive oil may vary depending on factors such as the regulatory environment and the prevalence of fraud.